PricelessToolkit/SOILSENS-V5W/README.md

    - The device will complete the `wet soil` calibration, indicated by three blinks.

+# PCB Assembly
+This project is open-source, allowing you to assemble SOILSENS-V5W on your own.
+To simplify this process, I've provided an "Interactive HTML Boom File" located in the PCB folder.
+This interactive file helps you identify where to solder each component and polarity, reducing the chances of errors to a minimum.
+But if you don't feel confident in assembling it yourself, you can always opt to purchase a pre-assembled board from my [Shop](https://www.pricelesstoolkit.com)

 ## Troubleshooting

- - Ensure you are following the correct sequence: hold the calibration button, briefly press the trigger button, and continue holding the calibration button.
+ - Holding the calibration button.
     -  More than 3 seconds configuration mode.
     -  Less than 3 seconds Calibration mode.
-- For connectivity issues in WiFi mode, verify the WiFi SSID, password, MAC, Channel, and MQTT server details.
+- For connectivity issues in WiFi mode, verify the WiFi SSID, password, MAC, IP, Channel, and MQTT server details.